GrzegorzKozub/tulipany/README.md

 Once the auction ends we should immediately disable the option to submit a bidding.

+Besides properly selecting the first one who decided to make a purchase we need to gracefully inform the bidders who managed to hit Buy now but still did not make it on time.

+**New challenges**

-The challenge here is a race condition when possibly multiple bidders will hit the Buy now button at (close to) the same time.
+* There is a race condition when possibly multiple bidders will hit the Buy now button at (close to) the same time.
 Adds to the argument for syncing the clock.

-Besides properly selecting the first one who decided to make a purchase we need to gracefully inform the bidders who managed to hit Buy now but still did not make it on time.
+* The API handling the Buy now button should expect peaks close to the scheduled current price increments for auctions with clock visible.

 ### User interface